richmahn/en_tn/deu/33/intro.md

 #### Structure and formatting ####

-Some translations set apart extended quotations, prayers or songs.
-The ULB and many other English translations indent the poetic lines of Moses' blessing in 33:2-29.
+Some translations indent each line of poetry to make it easier to read.
+The ULB does this with the poetic lines of Moses' blessings in 33:1-29.

 #### Special concepts in this chapter ####